potatogit/blog-management/README.md

-# blog-management
+# The Jutty's

-### a blog management system based on Spring Boot
+### The Jutty's is a blog management system based on Spring Boot

 environment information (tech stack):
 * Gradle